berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 GLXBadDrawable error is generated.
 If the previous context of the calling thread has un ushed commands, and the previous drawable is a window that is no longer valid, GLXBadCurrentWindow is generated.
-Finally, note that the ancillary bu ers for drawable need not be allocated until they are needed.
-A BadAlloc error will be generated if the server does not have enough resources to allocate the bu ers.
+Finally, note that the ancillary buffers for drawable need not be allocated until they are needed.
+A BadAlloc error will be generated if the server does not have enough resources to allocate the buffers.

 If drawable is destroyed after glXMakeCurrent is called then sub- sequent rendering commands will behave as if drawable is bound to the